duartegroup/autodE/doc/install.rst

 Installing autodE on Windows from source is similar to that on Linux/Mac OS, but slightly more involved.
 A C++ compiler needs to be installed, as it is not provided by default.
 It is recommended to install Visual C/C++ compiler from `here <https://visualstudio.microsoft.com/visual-cpp-build-tools/>`_.
-Note that only installing the "Build Tools for Visual Studio" (found at the bottom of the page) and selecting "Desktop Development with C++" in the installer menu is sufficient.
+Note that installing the "Build Tools for Visual Studio" and selecting only "Desktop Development with C++" in the installer menu is sufficient.

 Git is also required, this can be either installed in the form of `Git for Windows <https://git-scm.com/download/win>`_ or in a `Conda environment <https://anaconda.org/conda-forge/git>`_.
 With git, first clone the autodE